-G. Statement of the details of transactions made with related parties (stakeholders) during 2022 and/or common management and control and key management personnel.
+G. Statement of the details of transactions made with related parties (stakeholders) during 2022

 The Group enters into transactions with companies and entities that fall within the definition of a related party as contained in IAS 24 Related Party Disclosures.
-Related parties comprise entities under common ownership a) Related party transactions